Museum of Contemporary Art, Los Angeles: The Geffen Contemporary at MOCA

 The Temporary Contemporary immediately captivated critics and museum patrons alike with its accessibility, informality and lack of pretension.
 Writing in The New York Times, John Russell referred to it as "a prince among spaces", and William Wilson of the Los Angeles Times wrote that it "instantly had the hospitable aura of a people's museum."
-In the view of many, these two appraisals have been borne out in the ensuing years.
 The New York Times later wrote that "[m]ore than any event in recent decades, the Temporary (now known as the Geffen Contemporary) changed the cultural face of Los Angeles".

 Due to the popularity of the Temporary Contemporary and extraordinary suitability of the building for exhibiting contemporary art, the museum's board requested that the City of Los Angeles extend MOCA's lease on the facility for 50 years, until 2038.
 That request was granted in early 1986, and in 1996 the city extended the lease even further.
-Also in 1996, MOCA received a $5-million gift from The David Geffen Foundation in support of the museum's endowment drive, and in recognition of this extraordinary gift, the Temporary Contemporary was renamed The Geffen Contemporary at MOCA.
+Also in 1996, MOCA received a $5-million gift from The David Geffen Foundation in support of the museum's endowment drive, and in recognition of this gift, the Temporary Contemporary was renamed The Geffen Contemporary at MOCA.

 In 2019, MOCA received another $5-million gift from Wonmi and Kihong Kwon to transform the Geffen Contemporary with a cross-disciplinary series that will emphasize varied forms of performance but will also include experiential installations, concerts, screenings, readings, conventions and other events.
 It also will host artist residencies and rehearsals.

 The 55,000-square-foot facility gives enormous latitude to artists and encourages experimentation.
 It is the largest of the MOCA locations and is ideally suited to large-scale sculptural works and conceptual, multi-media or electronic installations.
 It is typically used to display more recent works, often by lesser-known artists, and works which require a large amount of space.
 Some of these works are designed specifically for the Geffen Contemporary's space.
 In 2018, MOCA unveiled a Barbara Kruger mural, Untitled (Questions), on the Geffen exterior facing Temple Street and sponsored by Wonmi and Kihong Kwon.